harshitha-bhagaje/projects/active.md

 [RealityStream ML](/realitystream/) - [Run Models Colab](/realitystream/input/industries/)

-Related frontend deployments deployed to Google Cloud with Flask can be tested in our [cloud repo](https://github.com/ModelEarth/cloud).
-Add a folder for yourself in the cloud repo.
-These two repos have Flask examples: [Our webhook](https://github.com/ModelEarth/webhook) and [OpenWebUI](https://github.com/open-webui/open-webui).
-Doucument your Flask deployment commands.
+Frontend deployments to Google Cloud with Flask are in our [cloud repo](https://github.com/ModelEarth/cloud).
+Add a folder for your own Flask setups in the cloud repo.
+[Our webhook repo](https://github.com/ModelEarth/webhook) has a simple Flask example.

-TO DO: Javascript interface to choose from our existing pre-processed [job data](/realitystream) and Google Data Commons API.

 TO DO: Use our [cloud repo](https://github.com/ModelEarth/cloud/tree/main/run) and finalize Flask deployment step for interacting with our RealityStream Run Models colab backup file.
 [Cloud run config frontend](https://model.earth/cloud/run/)